orangetrialtruck/orangetrialtruck.github.io/content/posts/42110-landrover-chassis-v02/index.md

 * No fake engine
 * Working steering wheel
 * Blue 3L pins in the body changed to black ones
-* 3 PF receivers - 2 receivers operate on the same channel and each controls its own L motor used for propulsion, the third receiver controls the winch
+* 3 PF receivers - 2 receivers operate on the same channel and each controls its own L motor, the third receiver controls the winch
 * Powered by a 2S LiPo battery
 * Curb weight with the standard 42110 body: 2.2 kg